defold/defold.github.io/manuals/modules.md

 layout: manual
 language: en
 github: https://github.com/defold/doc
-toc: ["Lua modules","Requiring Lua files","Modules","Hot reloading modules","Modules and state"]
+toc: ["Lua modules","Requiring Lua files","Modules","Hot reloading modules"]
 title: Lua modules in Defold
 brief: Lua modules allow you to structure your project and create reusable library code.
 This manual explains how to do that in Defold.
 ---